Gritaria/ylx-memenu/README.md

 - **Color:** Predefined colors + custom picker
 - **Dark Background:** Toggle text background
 - **Asterisks:** Auto-add *text*
+- **Saved Status List:** Previously used statuses are saved at the bottom of the menu - click any to reactivate it instantly

 ### Available Settings (`config.lua`)
 - **Language:** PT or EN